7 Steps to a Great Open House

 Why Host Open Houses?

-Hosting open houses for other agents is a win-win opportunity: earn $100-300 per event while building relationships, gaining experience, and generating potential leads.
-Most importantly, it's your first opportunity to impress the listing agent and establish yourself as their go-to hosting professional.
+Hosting open houses for other agents is a win-win opportunity: gain experience and generating potential leads.
+Most importantly, it's your first opportunity to impress the listing agents in your office and establish yourself as a go-to hosting professional.
 This opportunity can translate into over $10,000+ in the next 30 days - that is the power of the open house opportunity.

 Ask the listing agent to post the open house on the MLS—this makes sure it shows up on major real estate sites for consumers like Realtor, Zillow, Redfin etc. Claim the Open House on OH Dibs!
 Call or text the listing agent to thank them for the opportunity and assure them you intend to host the open house with complete professionalism.
 This builds your network and establishes trust that you'll represent their listing well.